 Viñales Valley, in far western Cuba, exhibits an outstanding karst landscape, encircled by mountains and dotted with spectacular dome-like limestone outcrops.
 The valley, also a National Park, is home to an original culture who once worked the tobacco plantations.

-Viñales Valley (Valle de Viñales) in the Sierra de los Organos near the western end of the island of Cuba is an outstanding karst landscape encircled by mountains and dotted with spectacular dome-like limestone outcrops (mogotes) that rise nearly 1,000 ft (300 m).
-The valley is home to an original culture, a synthesis of contributions from indigenous peoples, Spanish conquerors and African slaves who once worked the tobacco plantations.
+Viñales Valley (Valle de Viñales), in the Sierra de los Organos mountains near the western end of the island of Cuba, is an outstanding karst landscape, encircled by mountains and dotted with spectacular dome-like limestone outcrops (mogotes) that rise nearly 300 m (985 ft).

 The valley is a karstic depression of about 132 sq km (51 sq mi), located in the Sierra de los Órganos mountains (part of the Guaniguanico range), just north of Viñales in the Pinar del Río Province.
 Due to its traditional tobacco-growing techniques, it was inscribed as a cultural landscape on the UNESCO World Heritage list in 1999.

 Colonized at the beginning of the 19th century, the valley has fertile soil and a climate conducive to developing stock-raising and cultivating fodder and food crops.
 Tobacco and other crops are cultivated on the bottom of the valley, primarily by traditional agriculture techniques, which have survived unchanged for several centuries.

 Many caves dot the surrounding hill faces, including Cueva del Indio and Cueva de José Miguel.
 The conspicuous limestone cliffs rise like islands from the bottom of the valley.